Certseeds/CS205_C_CPP/midterm/README.md

   \end{matrix}
   \right] \tag{4}
 $$
 By row expansion, it can be expressed as: 𝐴 = [1,1,1,0,0,0,0,1,1,1,1,1,1,0,0,0].
 Then, we can count the adjacent repeating digits to represent the matrix as “three ones, four zeros, six ones and three zeros”.
-Furthermore, we can simply represent the matrix using a string 𝐵 = "4, 4, 3, 4, 6, 3", in which the first two numbers are the numbers of rows and columns, respectively.
+Furthermore, we can simply represent the matrix using a string 𝐵 = "4,4,3,4,6,3", in which the first two numbers are the numbers of rows and columns, respectively.

 You are required to implement the two following algorithms:
-1. Given a matrix 𝐴 of size 𝑚 × 𝑛, design a function `encode()` to obtain the string 𝐵𝐵.
+1. Given a matrix $𝐴$ of size $𝑚 × 𝑛$, design a function `encode()` to obtain the string $𝐵$.
 2. Design a function `decode()` to decode the string 𝐵𝐵 into the original matrix 𝐴.